0xabdul/30-days-of-javascript-challenge/DAY - 4/README.md

        December, January or February, the season is Winter.
        March, April or May, the season is Spring june, July or August, the season is Summer

+     ## Exercises: Level 3 💻

+1.Write a program which tells the number of days in a month.

+     Enter a month: January
+     January has 31 days.

+    Enter a month: JANUARY
+    January has 31 day

+    Enter a month: February
+    February has 28 days.

+    Enter a month: FEbruary
+    February has 28 days.

+2.Write a program which tells the number of days in a month, now consider leap year.